bijela-gora/nestjs-safer-config/README.md

    export class AppModule {}
    ```

+### Specify AppConfig as dependency in a constructor of an injectable service

-3. Third, use the class identifier as NestJS provider token
+3. Use the config class identifier as NestJS provider token

    - for example, here how it can be injected in `AppService`